patrickjoh/RED-Lookup/README.md

 `{country}` refers to an optional country 3-letter code.

-`{?begin=year&end=year}` refers to an optional range for the selected country.
+`{?begin=year&end=year}` refers to an optional parameter that limits output of the selected country to be within the given range.

-`{?sortByValue=true}` refers to an optional sort of percentage of all selected countries in descending order.
+`{?sortByValue=true}` refers to an optional parameter that sorts the output in descending order based on the energy percentage

 *Example requests:*
 ```http